michaelzyang/boilertorch/README.md

 ## Instructions:
 You can focus on the fun part!
-- Write your own PyTorch `nn.Module` model class and initialize the model parameters yourself
+- Write your own PyTorch `nn.Module` model class, or use one of ours such as `models.MLP`.
 - Extend our `gadgets.TorchGadget` class with custom code if your model is not a classification model

 We take care of the rest!